MushroomMaula/fastapi_login/docs/setup.md

 Thats all you need to setup the ``LoginManager`` object.

 !!! note
-    The provided url should be the same your users use to obtain a token.
+    The provided url should be the same your users call to obtain a token.

 ## Database
 Now that we have created a new instance of ``LoginManager``, we need to setup